vandeseer/easytable/README.md

 ## Examples

-There is a [minimal full working example](src/test/java/org/vandeseer/MinimumWorkingExample.java) which should help you getting started.
+There is a [minimal full working example](src/test/java/org/vandeseer/MinimumWorkingExample.java) which should help you to get started.

 For a bit more involved tables have a look at [this code](src/test/java/org/vandeseer/integrationtest/ExcelLikeExampleTest.java) which is needed for creating a PDF document with the following two tables: